caltechlibrary/dataset/docs/dataset.md

   + JSON document must already exist
 + delete - removes a JSON document from collection
   + requires JSON document name
++ filter - takes a filter and returns an unordered list of keys that match filter expression
+  + if filter expression not provided as a command line parameter then it is read from stdin
 + keys - returns the keys to stdout, one key per line
++ haskey - returns true is key is in collection, false otherwise
 + path - given a document name return the full path to document
 + attach - attaches a non-JSON content to a JSON record
     + "dataset attach k1 stats.xlsx" would attach the stats.xlsx file to JSON document named k1